LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Elf.md

 ## Behavior

-Rivendell Elves will attack any player or creature aligned with an evil faction, which due to their location, generally means [[gundabad|Gundabad]] units.
+Rivendell Elves will attack any player or creature aligned with an evil faction, which due to their location, generally means [[gundabad_faction|Gundabad]] units.
 They generally wander around aimlessly when they are not fighting enemies.

 ## Equipment